wolfnet/wordpressplugin/ReadMe.txt

 == Changelog ==

+= 1.10.2 =
+* New, simpler speed scale for Featured Listings in lieu of the 1-99 scale.

 = 1.10.1 =
 * Fix warnings being thrown in Smart Search functionality.
 * Fix box-sizing for Modern widget style